e271828e/Flight.jl/docs/notes/design/framework_spec.md

 chattering event and the localization count.
 The degradation is a function of the trajectory alone, never of wall clock, so row 80's pace-independence stands untouched and the run replays identically.
 A `StepError` would misclassify an expected modeling outcome as broken machinery ([§14.8](#148-the-trim-service-solver-seam-scratch-stores-commit-and-report)'s doctrine).
-This also makes the asymmetry with [§8.6](#86-event-iteration-at-boundaries-to-quiescence-once-per-event) principled: the once-per-event bound *there* is structural — quiescence terminates because each event fires at most once per boundary — whereas re-localization across a frame has no structural bound, so it takes a budget, whose exhaustion degrades exactly as that section's would.
+The same doctrine governs [§8.6](#86-event-iteration-at-boundaries-to-quiescence-budgeted): neither the boundary iteration nor cross-frame re-localization has a structural bound, so each takes a budget — `firing_budget` there, `localization_budget` here — and both degrade loudly rather than erroring, under a warning that names the offending event.
+They differ only in *what* exhaustion sheds: localization sheds root-finding precision, preserving every firing at boundary granularity, whereas the firing budget sheds firings, which is precisely what bounds the iteration.

-**Both constants are deployment, not implementation.** `localization_tol` and `event_budget` are `Simulation` keywords standing beside `h`, `n` and the algorithm ([§12.1](#121-three-strata), [Appendix B](#appendix-b-api-synopsis-the-entry-points)), validated with their siblings — a positive tolerance, an integer budget ≥ 1 — and collected into `DeploymentInvalid` ([Appendix C](#appendix-c-the-diagnostic-kind-set)).
+**Both constants are deployment, not implementation.** `localization_tol` and `localization_budget` are `Simulation` keywords standing beside `h`, `n` and the algorithm ([§12.1](#121-three-strata), [Appendix B](#appendix-b-api-synopsis-the-entry-points)), validated with their siblings — a positive tolerance, an integer budget ≥ 1 — and collected into `DeploymentInvalid` ([Appendix C](#appendix-c-the-diagnostic-kind-set)); [§8.6](#86-event-iteration-at-boundaries-to-quiescence-budgeted)'s `firing_budget` stands beside them in every one of these lists — same validation, same `DeploymentInvalid`, same trace header, same replay comparison.
 They are grid-independent, so neither enters [§8.5](#85-multi-rate-tick-scheduling)'s harmonic-grid check.
 And being trajectory-determining they are **recorded**: they ride the trace header's deployment block and join the set replay compares up front, exactly as `h` and the algorithm do ([§9.5](#95-inbound-the-input-trace), [§10.7](#107-replay-the-trace-re-drives-the-ordinary-loop)).
 The